sreeram1974/flowman/README.md

-# flowman
+# Flowman WOrkflow Designer and orchestrator
-Workflow management tool
+ This is intended to be a Workflow management tool with a simple orchestraton engine